holochain-open-dev/blog/_posts/2021-02-13-recent-changes-for-happ-devs.md

     Ok(query_result.0)
 }
 ```

+## Better support for timestamps

+Timestamps have been improved by a big margin: they are now easily convertible to and from `chronos` types, and also you can do easy math on them.

+To see all changes and new goodies, check [here](https://github.com/holochain/holochain/pull/617/files#diff-0c3ccc5c3c05b5346a3ddd204bbf5251e48dd9700152c47ee70548f65879aec3L11).

 ## `sign_raw` and `verify_signature_raw`

 The recently introduced `sign` and `verify_signature` have been joined by `sign_raw` and `verify_signature_raw`: